play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 ## Mount host's folder into a container

-The last item we will talk about is named bind-mount and consist of mouting a host's folder into a container's folder.
+The last item we will talk about is named bind-mount and consist of mounting a host's folder into a container's folder.
 This is done using the **-v** option of the **docker container run** command.
 Instead of specifying one single path (as we did when defining volumes) we will specified 2 paths separated by a column.

 ```
 docker container run -v HOST_PATH:CONTAINER_PATH [OPTIONS] IMAGE [CMD]